Which artist chose graffiti for creative expression?

 The Roots of the Movement

 Back in the 1970s, New York’s Lower East Side was a hotbed of hip‑hop, punk, and underground culture.
-So naturally, artists like Jean-Michel Basquiat and Keith Haring started as graffiti writers before moving into galleries.
+Artists like Jean-Michel Basquiat and Keith Haring started as graffiti writers before moving into galleries.
 Their early tags—skull‑heads, cartoonish figures—were more than vandalism; they were a rebellion against the status quo.
 Fast forward to today, and you’ve got names like Banksy, Shepard Fairey, and Blu who’ve taken street art to global recognition.

 Why It Matters / Why People Care